MaG21/curry/README.md

 [![Build Status](https://travis-ci.org/MarcosCommunity/curry.svg?branch=master)](https://travis-ci.org/MarcosCommunity/curry)

-# Currency Scrapper for the Dominican Republic
+# Currency scraper for the Dominican Republic

 This is a simple service that provides the current currency exchange rate for<br>
 the Dominican Republic.
 To do so, we parse the web pages of all the major banks<br>